 In order to obtain that loan, the company increased its liabilities by ten thousand dollars therefore, we would credit notes payable. please note that when we depict this transaction in the accounting equation, it balances out.
 The journal entry starts by recording April 1st, the date of the transactions, on the left side.
 We will debit the cash account and this is written first in the account description column.
 The thousand-dollar amount is now is included in the debit column.

 Then we will credit the notes payable account.
 The thousand-dollar liability amount is included in the credit column.
 A short description is provided underneath.
 The journal entry format includes the the debit account name and amount written on the left side of each column and the credit account name and amount written on the right side of each column.
-How do we know whether to debit or credit an account? this question brings us back to the accounting equation.
-When we increase out assets, this means we are also increasing our liabilities or equity.
+How do we all know whether or not to debit or credit score an account?
+This question brings us back to the accounting equation.
+Once we develop out belongings, this implies we are additionally growing our liabilities or equity.
+Accordingly, once we broaden an asset, it is a debit.

 Liability Account or Equity Account

 An increase in common stock or revenues increases equity, therefore is a credit.
 An increase in expenses or dividends decreases equity, therefore is a debit.
 Theopposite relationships hold true for for decreases in equity.
-Here is another example On April 5, Company A buys four thousand dollars of inventory on account and on April 10 the company pays the suppliers the four
+Here is an extra example On April 5, corporation A buys four thousand greenbacks of inventory on account and on April 10 the enterprise pays the suppliers the four Thousand bucks owed.

 We start the journal entry by recording the April 5th transaction.
 We debit the inventory account because there’s a four thousand dollar increase in assets and credit the accounts payable liability account because we owe money to the supplier.
-If the supplier is paid on April 10th, we would debit Accounts payable since we decrease our liability, and credit cash work.
-Now that we have discussed the basic debit and credit concept, my recommendation is to practice applying the concepts and preparing journal entries.
-Please post any questions or comments you may have and thank you for taking the time to view this video!.
+If the supplier is paid, we would debit Accounts payable since we decrease our liability, and credit cash work.